windsnow1025/UniWebPlatform/README.md

-# Full Stack Web
+# UniWebPlatform

 ## Introduction

-A full stack web application for my personal website containing markdown blogs, a user system, an editable bookmark, a message transmitter and a private gpt.
+A full stack web application for my personal website containing a user system, markdown blogs, an editable bookmark, a message transmitter, a password generator, an AI chat.

 ## Tech Stack